Rhetoric, Culture, Engagement

 E Cram earned a PhD in Communication and Culture at Indiana University in 2015, with concentrations in Cultural Studies, Gender Studies, and Rhetoric and Public Culture.
 Dr. Cram’s scholarship examines intersections between queer and trans studies and the environmental humanities—exploring cultural geographies of gender, sexuality, violence, (dis)ability, and health/wellness.
-Their current book project examines the convergence between histories of sexuality, land use, violence and environmental memory in the Rocky Mountain West.
-More broadly, Dr. Cram is a critical cultural rhetorical critic who takes interest with questions of trans and fat embodiment and geographies of biopower as they tether human and more than human worlds.
+Their current book project, Violent Inheritance: Land, Sexuality, and the Making of the North American West (under contract with the University of California Press) examines the convergence between histories of sexuality, land use, violence and environmental memory.
 Their essays have appeared in The Quarterly Journal of Speech, Philosophy and Rhetoric, Communication and Critical/Cultural Studies, Women’s Studies in Communication, among others, in addition to Queering the Countryside: New Directions in Rural Queer Studies (New York University Press, 2016).
 Dr. Cram is the 2014 recipient of the Stephen Lucas Debut Publication Award from the National Communication Association.
-They serve on the editorial boards of Quarterly Journal of Speech, Communication and Critical/Cultural Studies, Women’s Studies in Communication, and QED: A Journal in GLBTQ Worldmaking.

 In the department, Dr. Cram teaches undergraduate courses and graduate seminars in: gender, sexuality, and space; movements, protest, and resistance; rhetoric and the body; queer geographies; place, power, and public culture.